-During an impact, the energy of a moving object is converted into work.
-Force is a component of work.
+During an impact, the energy of a moving object is converted into work, and force plays an important role.
 To create an equation for the force of any impact, you can set the equations for energy and work equal to each other and solve for force.
 From there, calculating the force of an impact is relatively easy.

 Energy is defined as the ability to do work.
 During an impact, an object's energy is converted into work.
 The energy of a moving object is called kinetic energy, and is equal to one half of the object's mass times the square of its velocity: KE = 0.5 × m × v^2.
 When thinking about the impact force of a falling object, you can calculate the energy of the object at its point of impact if you know the height from which it was dropped.
 This type of energy is known as gravitational potential energy and it is equal to the object's mass multiplied by the height from which it was dropped and the acceleration due to gravity: PE = m × g × h.